lawpatch/au-ip_license/au-license_ip.md

 ## License Intellectual Property Rights

-The Licensor grants the Licensee a:

-- irrevocable (unless specified otherwise in the Provision);
-- perpetual (unless specified otherwise in the Provision);
-- transferrable (unless otherwise specified in the Provision);
-- sub-licenceable (unless otherwise specified in the Provision);
-- non-exclusive (unless otherwise specified in the Provision);
-- royalty free (unless otherwise specified in the Provision); and
-- global (unless otherwise specified in the Provision),

-licence to the Intellectual Property Rights in the Subject for the Purpose.
+The Licensor grants the Licensee a licence to the Intellectual Property Rights in the Subject for the Purpose.
+Unless otherwise specified in the Provision the licence is:

+- irrevocable;
+- perpetual;
+- transferrable;
+- sub-licenceable;
+- non-exclusive;
+- royalty free; and
+- global.

 Where there is an Exception, the licence of Intellectual Property Rights above will not apply to the subject of the Exception.